How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 If you’re planning to make investments as a retirement strategy and you’re over 50, make sure to strike a balance between being aggressive where it makes sense and being conservative enough to preserve the savings you’ve accrued.

 Limiting your stock investments to 100 minus your age is a good rule of thumb.
-Someone 50 years old would want no more than 50% of their investments in stocks.
+A 50-year-old would want no more than 50% of their investments in stocks.
 Working with a professional financial advisor can help you manage your asset allocation and avoid unnecessary risks.

 4. Scale into Retirement